-The specific physical training is the most important in your marathon training plan.
-But the dietary is a basis that has to be in place to get the best out of your training.
+Specific physical training is the most important in your marathon training plan.
+But the diet is a basis that has to be in place to get the best out of your training.
 To run at your best and to get the best out of your body and mind on particular the race day, you have to develop good diets.

 We are all unique, therefore it’s important that you use your own personal experiences and during training over a period, you will find out what fits you best in eating and drinking before and during a marathon race.

-In this blog about Marathon Runners’ Diet – Max.
-Energy on Race day I want to talk about the basic knowledge about marathon diets and what you can do in the months up to- and in the marathon race.
+In this blog about outstanding diet on race day to complete the marathon I want to talk about the basic knowledge about marathon diets and what you can do in the months up to- and in the marathon race.
 My first marathon race was not fun because I didn’t think about these conditions.
-So, my last part of the race was 25 minutes slower than the first part.
-I lost 6% of my body weight in 3 hours and 21 minutes and suffered a lot on the last 2 kilometres.
+So, my last half part of the marathon race was 25 minutes slower than the first half part.
+I lost 6% of my body weight in 3 hours and 21 minutes and suffered a lot in the last 2 kilometers.

 How to Maximize your Energy up to- and in the Marathon Race

 So, how do you maximize your energy to run your best marathon race?